 Since many technologies and best practices in business are ubiquitous, their use doesn’t create a competitive advantage.
 In fact, to not adopt them would likely be a serious disadvantage.
-Since companies strive to create competitive advantages, what they do must be unique, hard to copy, and thus not ubiquitous in nature.
+Since companies strive to create competitive advantages, they must make sure they are unique, hard to copy, and, thus, not ubiquitous in nature.

 Here are some points to consider: